amantimalsina/amantimalsina.github.io/_pages/home.md

   - /about.html
 ---

-I am a PhD student in the [Department of Computer Science](https://cs.purdue.edu/) at Purdue University.
+I am a graduate student in the [Department of Computer Science](https://cs.purdue.edu/) at Purdue University.